We’ve heard a lot about eldercare plans, but what are they exactly?

-Everyone deserves to have a say in how they will be cared for as they get older.
+Everyone deserves to have a say in their care as they get older.

-That’s why it is so important for seniors and their loved ones to discuss a care plan for the future before a disease condition or dementia gets too far along or eldercare services are urgently needed.
-These plans are best drafted while seniors are still fully cognizant and rational.
-These plans can easily be done at the time other end-of-life documents are put in place.
+That’s why it is so important for seniors and their loved ones to discuss a care plan for the future.
+This should take place before a disease condition or dementia gets too far along or eldercare services are urgently needed.
+It is best to draft these plans while seniors are still fully cognizant and rational.
+You can easily write these plans at the same time you put in place other end-of-life documents.

-A good eldercare plan assigns the roles and responsibilities associated with the care of an elderly loved one to specific people in writing.
+A good eldercare plan assigns the roles and responsibilities associated with the care of an elderly loved one.